bdetwiler/draft-detecting-unwanted-location-trackers/charter/charter-detecting-unwanted-location-trackers.md

 * Submit an informational document about the state of tracker accessory platforms and how they work for publication
 * Submit a standards document defining the protocol to detect and interact with unwanted tracker accessories for publication
-* Produce evidence of efficacy of proposed solution